Royal Canin Breed-Specific Adult Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

 Judging by its ingredients alone, Royal Canin Breed-Specific Adult looks like an average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 29% and a mean fat level of 17%.
 Together, these figures suggest a carbohydrate content of 46% for the overall product line.

 Near-average protein.
 Near-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Yet when you consider the protein-boosting effect of the corn or wheat glutens as well as the soy, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effect of the wheat gluten contained in this recipe, and the corn gluten meal and soy protein isolate contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Royal Canin Breed-Specific Adult is a plant-based dry dog food using only a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.
+Royal Canin Breed-Specific Adult is a plant-based dry dog food using a moderate amount of chicken and chicken meal as its main sources of animal protein, thus earning the brand 3.5 stars.

-Those looking for a similar kibble for puppies from the same company may wish to visit our review of Royal Canin Breed-Specific Puppy food.
+Those looking for a similar dry dog food for puppies from the same company may wish to visit our review of Royal Canin Breed-Specific Puppy food.